 + What does the registration process look like?

-2. You'll be prompted to create an account.
-The account you create allows you to log back in and make changes or view your registration.
-You will be able to see your balance, make payments, add options, enter any dietary restrictions, change health form information, etc.
+You’ll be prompted to create an account.
+This account allows you to log back in, view your registration, make payments, add options, and update dietary or health information.

-3. You will hear from our Registrar with information related to your stay with us, verifying your lodging and length of stay.
+You will hear from our Registrar with details about your stay, including lodging and length of stay confirmation.

 + How do I edit my registration form after it's been submitted?

-The best way to make a registration change is to log back into the account you made on our website.
-The account you create allows you to make changes or view your registration.
+Log back into the account you created on our website to make changes or view your registration.

 + Can we attend a partial week?

 Yes!
-We offer pro-rated pricing for attending parital weeks.
+We offer prorated pricing for partial-week attendance.

 Pricing & Payments